Langenstein-Zwieberge

-The Langenstein-Zwieberge was a concentration camp, an under-camp of the Buchenwald concentration camp.
+The Langenstein-Zwieberge was a concentration camp, a subcamp of the Buchenwald concentration camp.
 More than 7000 prisoners from 23 countries were imprisoned there between April 1944 and April 1945.
 The camp was situated in the village of Langenstein, Saxony-Anhalt, which has since been absorbed into the town of Halberstadt.

 History

 The first group of deportees from Buchenwald arrived on 21 April 1944.
-They were 18, French, and formed the executives of the Kommando future.
+They formed the executives of the prisoner functionary.
 They were initially placed in an inn of the periphery of Langenstein, then, the convoys following one another, while waiting for the completion of the construction of the camp, in a barn, which still exists, located at the exit of the village.
 Six convoys arrived, from 26 September 1944 to 18 February 1945.

-The construction of the camp was completed in August 1944 with the electrified enclosure; 7 blocks plus the appendices (Revier, kitchen, etc.) the inn and the barn replaced.
-When manpower reached 5,100 prisoners, in February 1945, there were 18 blocks.
+The construction of the camp was completed in August 1944 with the electrified enclosure; 7 blocks plus the appendices (Revier, kitchen, etc.)replaced the inn and the barn.
+When the number of prisoners reached 5,100, in February 1945, there were 18 blocks.

-Manpower decreased then (4,400 people at the beginning of April 1945), the number of deaths exceeded the number of the newcomers by far.
+The number of prisoners decreased then (4,400 people at the beginning of April 1945), the number of deaths exceeded the number of the newcomers by far.

-In the week from 19 to 25 March 1945, on 1308 dead deducted for Buchenwald and its Kommandos, Langenstein-Zwieberge had the unhappy privilege to arrive at the head, with 234 dead, in front of Ohrdruf (207) and Leau (69).
+In the week from 19 to 25 March 1945, Langenstein had the most dead of all Buchenwald sub camps, 234 of 1308 overall dead, in front of Ohrdruf (207) and Leau (69).
 By this time, medical supplies were exhausted, and the Revier (camp infirmary) had become merely a place where the sick were left to die.

 At first, the corpses were transported to Quedlinburg for cremation, but when fuel became scarce, mass graves were dug near the camp.
-Prisoners were often forced to bury their comrades in shallow pits close to the barracks.
+Prisoners were forced to bury their comrades in the mass graves.
 Testimonies from survivors describe unbearable scenes of suffering and the constant presence of death within the camp.

 On 9 April 1945, with American forces approaching, about 3,000 prisoners were evacuated on foot in several columns.
 Many perished during these forced marches, either shot by guards or dying of exhaustion.
-The camp was liberated on 11 April 1945 by units of the U.S. 8th Armored Division, who found approximately 700 survivors in a state of extreme weakness.
+The camp was liberated on 12 April 1945 by units of the U.S. 8th Armored Division, who found approximately 1400 survivors in a state of extreme weakness.
 Piles of bodies were discovered near the barracks and inside the tunnels.

-After the liberation, the victims were buried in a nearby cemetery, and investigations were carried out into the crimes committed by the SS.
+After the liberation, the victims were buried in a mass grave inside the camp, which is nowadays the southern mass grave.
+Investigations (US war crimes commotion) were carried out into the crimes committed by the SS.
 A memorial was inaugurated in 1949 to commemorate the victims, and later a museum was opened on the site.
-Since 1976, the Langenstein-Zwieberge Memorial has preserved part of the original tunnels and exhibits documents, photographs, and testimonies of survivors.
+In 1976, the Langenstein-Zwieberge Museum was opened.
+It has preserved part of the original tunnels and exhibits documents, photographs, and testimonies of survivors.

 Today, the site stands as a place of remembrance dedicated to the thousands of prisoners who suffered and died there.
 Educational programs and commemorative events continue to be organized to honor their memory and to raise awareness about the system of forced labor under the Nazi regime.